ordentid/gapuraplus-default-dark-theme/README.md

 ### 4. Gapura+ Environment Variable

 Gapura+ utilizes Environment Variables to define some default settings like API Url and Project ID.
 These variables are defined when user is creating a new subscription.
 The Variables are separated by server side and client side.
-- Server Side Env
-  - API_URL
-  - PROJECT_ID
+Currently, Gapura only supporting Client-Side variables.
+Those variables are:

 - Client Side Env
   - GRIDSOME_API_URL